|

 areas are necessarily surveyed in the interest of

-experience is helpful but not necessary as the
+helpful but not necessary as the course teaches

-and without boring those with 15 years of
+without boring those with 15 years of practical

 The widespread